Does this at all sound familiar?

 Knowledge is obtained by reading things of actual substance, i.e. books, academic papers, or research studies, and then contributing to the knowledge pool via creative thinking and problem solving so as to help advance humankind.
 This leads us to better solve problems, process information, make decisions, and create new ideas.

-For the rare 10% of newsworthy stories, watching the news may, in fact, make us smarter, but believing that the more we consume, the smarter we will become, is simply false.
+For the rare 10% of newsworthy stories, watching the news may, in fact, make us smarter, but believing the more we consume, the smarter we will become, is simply false.

 By over-consuming all we're doing is robbing ourselves of the most important asset we have – time; time to create, discover, learn and grow.